timberland-sig/rh-linux-poc/README.md

 ```
 to start the VM with the pre-installed disk.

-**Note**: The automated installation uses the anaconda kickstart configuration produced from in `anaconda-ks.cfg.template`.
+**Note**: The automated installation uses the Anaconda kickstart configuration produced from in `anaconda-ks.cfg.template`.
 You will be asked to provide a `root` password for the `target-vm` at the beginning of the setup.
-If you are not running this as root, you will also be asked for **your** `sudo` afterwards.
+If you are not running this as root, you will also be asked for **your** `sudo` password afterwards.
 Do not confuse these!

 If you are running this on a remote machine, the QEMU console window will not appear while the `target-vm` is auto-installing.
 The terminal will be blocked as if it was hanging, but **it is not**.
 The OS is being installed in the background.
 Both a success and a failure will terminate the command, so **DO NOT TERMINATE** it yourself nor interrupt it (with `Ctrl+C` for example)!!!
-You may, however, run the make target with `QEMU_ARGS='-vnc :0'` and then observe the installation over VNC with `vncviewer <hostname>:0`.
+You may, however, observe the installation over VNC with `vncviewer <hostname>:0`.

 #### Method 2 Manual installation